NavyaG-lab/Tech-writer/experiments/dratini.md

 Thereby shortening the cycle time.
 Made possible by pulling a pre-compiled JAR from a hosted repository.

 <a id="org89ddcbe"></a>

-### How can the Data BU shorten the itaipu cycle time?
+### How can the Data BU shorten the itaipu cycle time

 As stated in the [last section](#org8a64994), one of the problems in itaipu's build pipeline is that we build all code and run all the tests every time someone commits to itaipu.
 We could slash cycle times by reusing compiled artifacts from prior builds.